LiamSwanepoel/LiamSwanepoel/README.md

 Hello I'm Liam Swanepoel.
 I'm currently doing my second year of studies at CTU Training Solutions.
-I've been coding in Java for 3 years, and Python for 6 months.
-I'm doing a 3 year course, I'm currently in Software Development, but my final year I will specialise in Artificial Intelligence.
+I've been coding in Java for 4 years, SQL for 5 years Python for 1 year, C# for 1 year.
+I'm doing a 3 year course.
+I'm currently in Artificial Intelligence, my final year.